 General Plan/LCP policy 5.10.7 allows structures, which would be visible from a public beach, where compatible with existing development.
 The subject lot is located on the bluff side of Beach Drive within a line of existing and proposed single-family dwellings of a similar height.
 The project is consistent with General Plan policies for residential infill development, as the proposed dwelling will integrate with the built environment along Beach Drive by retaining a similar height, bulk, mass, and scale to existing and recently approved development in the vicinity.
-The height of the dwelling does note exceed 25 feet in conformance with the height limit for the RB zone district, and consistent with most of the existing and proposed adjacent residences.
-The approximately 2,600 habitable square foot size of the structure is consistent with many of the existing homes on the bluff side of Beach Drive.
-Dwellings on the beach side of Beach Drive have different site standards and therefore cannot be used to determine compatibility.
+The approximately 2,100 habitable square foot size of the structure is consistent with the bluff side of Beach Drive have different site standards and therefore cannot be used to determine compatibility.

 General Plan/LCP policies 8.6.5 and 8.6.6 require that development be complementary with the natural environment and that the colors and materials chosen blend with the natural landforms.
-The proposed dwelling will use stucco painted in earth-tone colors to blend in with the bluff behind them.
+The proposed dwelling will use stone veneers and cement plaster painted in earth-tone colors to blend in with the bluff behind them.